Universal Healthcare Coverage and Access

 Healthcare – Access

+Working for universal healthcare coverage is important, but I know it’s not enough just to have health insurance.
 Not all barriers to health care are about insurance.
-We need to make sure that we are training enough nurses and doctors and other caregivers of all types, and that adequate numbers work in underserved urban areas and rural areas of the state.
+We need to train caregivers of all types, including doctors and nurses, and ensure that we have an adequate workforce in underserved urban and rural areas.

 Healthcare – Drug Prices

 I want healthcare to be more about care and less about corporate profit.
 We all know that drug prices are too high, and the problem is just getting worse.
-It used to be that the main problem was expensive brand name drugs on patents.
-However, generic drug manufacturers are now getting into the act, and are charging more and more for drugs that used to be inexpensive and readily available.
-I will fight outrageous price gouging in generic drugs, and will push for anti-trust enforcement as well as look for other approaches.
+It used to be that the main problem was expensive, patented, brand-name drugs.
+However, generic drug manufacturers are now getting into the act, and some are charging more and more for drugs that used to be inexpensive and readily available.
+I will fight outrageous price gouging in generic drugs, and will push for anti-trust enforcement and also look for alternative approaches.

 We can and should look for innovative ways to combat this problem in California.
 One approach would be to establish a state-run or state-regulated utility that would make and supply key generic drugs – like insulin or Epi-Pens – at cost or at a regulated modest profit.
 Another would be to legislate price limits.